© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 South Cerney castle is a scheduled monument protected by Historic England under reference 1003422.
 View the official record →

-South Cerney Castle is a motte-and-bailey fortification situated in Gloucestershire.
+South Cerney castle is a Norman motte-and-bailey fortification located in the parish of South Cerney in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003422.

 South Cerney castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003422.